TheBlode/Evolution-Gaming-Scripts/README.md

 ![alt text](https://i.imgur.com/2aFD9mY.png)

+NB: It may be against some casinos Terms & Conditions to perform automated actions using this bot.
+To get around this, use "No Bot" mode which enables hints on where to place your bets manually.

 ## How to run these scripts
 ## Method 1 (probably the easiest method)
 I have built a Chrome Extension to make it easier to run the bot code.
 Here are the steps to get started with it;

 1) Go to Chrome Extensions page (chrome://extensions/).